Unit 5 - Practice Quiz

 B. A class has multiple methods

-C. A class inherits from multiple parents
+C. A class has multiple children

 D. A method has multiple arguments